Gloria (1980 film): Production

-John Cassavetes did not originally intend to direct his screenplay; he planned merely to sell the story to Columbia Pictures.
-However, once his wife, Gena Rowlands, was asked to play the title character in the film, she asked Cassavetes to direct it.
+John Cassavetes did not originally intend to direct his screenplay and planned merely to sell the story to Columbia Pictures.
+However, once his wife, Gena Rowlands, was asked to play Gloria Swenson, the title character in the film, she asked Cassavetes to direct it.
 Gloria is John Adames' only film role.

-A sequel was in the works before Cassavetes's death.

 Reception

 On review aggregator Rotten Tomatoes, the film has a 91% approval rating based on 33 reviews, with an average rating of 7.1/10.
 The website's critics consensus reads: "A comparatively commercial entry from director John Cassavetes, Glorias pulpy pleasures are elevated by his observant touch and Gena Rowlands' galvanizing star performance."
+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on 12 critics, indicating "generally favorable" reviews.

 Reviewing for the Chicago Sun-Times, Roger Ebert gave the film three out of four stars and described it as "tough, sweet and goofy", as well as "fun and engaging but slight".
 He believed the overly silly nature of the script is redeemed by "Cassavetes' reliance on a tried-and-true plot construction" and the acting performances, particularly that of Rowlands, who he said "propels the action with such appealing nervous energy that we don't have the heart to stop and think how silly everything is".
 In a retrospective review, Slant Magazine praised Rowlands' performance and said that "the supporting cast pales in comparison to Rowlands".

 The film is recognized by American Film Institute in these lists: